jon-brandy/hackthebox/Categories/Sherlocks/SmartyPants/README.md

 ![image](https://github.com/user-attachments/assets/50b412a0-82a6-4f18-954f-d61ded782e47)

 7. We can further investigate the threat actor's activity with ease, because the **Smart Screen Debug Logs** is enabled.
 8. Note that, **Smart Screen Debug Logs** is from **Microsoft Defender SmartScreen** and this function primarily works as preventive measure rather than tool / binary removal.
+Which means it focuses on protecting users from malicious downloads, websites, and app installers.
 9. So if we found the C2 or malicious binary installation performed by the threat actor, it shall shown at the log.
 10. Upon reviewing the log, not long after the initial access, at `2025-01-24 10:17:14` a **WinRAR** software setup binary is executed.